pigeongcc/bears-detection/README.md

 ### Observations

 - Increasing the image size **from 320 to 640** gave some score decrease.
-- Increasing the image size from 640 to 896 and augmentations seem to have no effect on the score.
+- Increasing the image size **from 640 to 896 and chosen augmentations** seem to have **no effect** on the score.
-- Binary classification significantly decreases the score.
+- **Binary classification** significantly decreases the score.
--
+- **Dataset complement** helps decreasing the score.
+- The model at the last row has such a high private score because ResNet classified a couple of dogs and polar bears images from the test set as positive ones.
+The CNN should aim at **Precision increase keeping the Recall as high as possible**.

 # Space for improvement

 There are ways to achieve even lower score:

 - Complement the training set more, with both positive and negative samples.
 - Search hyperparameters for ResNet152 training.
-Model 6 has such a high private score because ResNet classified a couple of dogs and polar bears images as positive ones.
-We should aim at Precision increase without change in Recall.
 - Try to find useful augmentations.